 Breathwork is a powerful therapeutic process.
 A breathwork session can be life-changing.
 The training in becoming a practitioner in breathwork that I have undertaken with Kim Rosen – three separate residential weeks – have been as important as any in my years as a therapist.

 The person sitting with the breather is the “beholder”.
 The beholder offers loving presence and ensures safety.
-After the intention has been clarified, the breather lies down on the mat and starts breathing with coaching from the beholder.
+The breather is helped to clarify their intention for the session.
+This is a vital element in the work and can take up to 15 minutes.
+This complete, the breather lies down on the mat and starts breathing with guidance from the beholder.
 There is a soundtrack of music throughout the session.
 After 10 minutes or so, the beholder will cease speaking.
-The breather has nothing to do apart from sustaining their breathing.
+The breather has nothing to do apart from sustaining their breathing and follow in body and mind where they are led.
 Touch is available throughout.
 The breathing part of the session lasts about 45 minutes and the beholder will guide the breather as the time moves towards the final transition point.
 Including welcome, setting the intention, breathing and integration , a breathwork session lasts about 2 hours.